shngli/Java-programming/Drawing-Polygon/Readme.md

 2. Draw a head (either a circle or an oval).
 Declare variables headX and headY to hold the position of the head, and use them when you draw the circle.
 3. Draw hair on the head using a polygon Use two arrays to hold the points.
 4. Draw a zigzag across the front of the shirt.
 Use a polyline.
-5. Write a method `movePerson(int x, inty)` that moves the person by the given number of pixels in the x and y direction.
+5. Write a method `movePerson(int x, int y)` that moves the person by the given number of pixels in the x and y direction.
 6. Put a loop in the paintComponent method that draws the person three times, moving the figure by 150 pixels each time.